Tumulty-Web-Services/my-golf-score-app-pwa/README.md

 #### TODO:

-1. Finalize offline & pwa functionality
-2. Get Edit Page working with subscriptions
+1. Get Edit Page working with subscriptions
-3. Review the game play experience
+2. Review the game play experience
    * double check login process
    * replay game experience filter out duplicates, and make the table only have the previous 5 games
    * fix the game day issue
    * fix the vh on the form pages
+3. Publish as a PWA
 4. Test on the golf course

 ## Build status